 about the Solana CLI can be found on the

-Now that we have delegated the stakes, we need to wait an epoch for the delegation to activate.
+Now that we have created these delegated validator stake accounts, we need to wait an epoch for the delegation to activate.

 Add validator stake account